vmitsenko/lottery/README.md

 Contract recieves the following messages:
 -   `donation` - top up contract balance
 -   `bet` - uses simple random number generation (using randomize_lt)
--   'safe bet' - uses echo contract to complicate the substitution of the seed by validators, gas fees are higher in this case.
+-   `safe bet` - uses echo contract to complicate the substitution of the seed by validators, gas fees are higher in this case.
 - Safe bet should be at least 0.1 TON

 ## How to use